Modern flat Earth beliefs: Italy

 In addition to these, it is their common belief that the United States has a plan to create in Europe a new America open to everyone, where the only value is consumerism and that George Soros commands a satanic globalist conspiracy.
 They reject the past existence of dinosaurs, the Darwinian theory of evolution, and the authority of the scientific community, claiming scientists are Freemasons.

 Former leader of the Five Star Movement political party Beppe Grillo showed interest in the group, admitting to admiring their free speech spirit and to wanting to participate at the May 2019 conference.
-In the end, however, Grillo did not appear.
+However, Grillo did not appear.

 Internet-era resurgence

+In November 2017 "more than five hundred people ... paid as much as $249 each to attend "the first-ever Flat Earth Conference", in a suburb of Raleigh, North Carolina, U.S. According to a 2018 YouGov opinion poll, "just 66% of millennials firmly believe" that Earth is round, with celebrities (rapper B.o.B., basketball players Kyrie Irving, Wilson Chandler, Draymond Green) advocating for flatness.

 Sociological explanations for counterfactual beliefs

-In the Information Age, the availability of communications technology and social media like YouTube, Facebook and Twitter have made it easy for individuals, famous or not, to spread disinformation and attract others to erroneous ideas.
+In the Information Age, the availability of communications technology and social media such as YouTube, Facebook and Twitter have made it easy for individuals, famous or not, to spread disinformation and attract others to erroneous ideas.
 One of the topics that has flourished in this environment is that of the flat Earth.

 These sites have made it easier for like-minded theorists to connect with one another and mutually reinforce their beliefs.
 Social media has had a "levelling effect", in that experts have less sway in the public mind than they used to.

-YouTube had faced criticism for allowing the spread of misinformation and conspiracy theories through its platform.
-In 2019, YouTube stated that it was making changes in its software to reduce the distribution of videos based on conspiracy theories including flat Earth.